Finding your next great opportunity

 USE A TARGETED APPROACH.
 If you are looking to advance, or find new opportunities, invest your time and effort in pursuing the role you really want and for which you are qualified.
 Remember how important using research tools like Trip Advisor and Yelp are to a foodie’s selection of a top-rated restaurant?
 You will be most successful if you apply your criteria and focus on the needs of the employer.
 Research and determine what you can do that will add value to the organization.
 Use the information you find to develop new skill sets and experience that will set you apart.

 SPEND MORE TIME ON LINKEDIN.
 With millions of users, LinkedIn is a tool with many facets.
 Researching a company, connecting with Western alumni, applying for a position, requesting an informational interview or contributing to a group discussion are just a few of the ways you can utilize LinkedIn.
 It’s a powerful resource, but you’ve got to be active and follow through.
-We have even built a series of videos to help you build your profile and maximize your efforts on LinkedIn.
-Look for them at alumni.westernu.ca/careermanagement
+We even have a video to help you build your profile and maximize your efforts on LINKEDIN.

 Visit alumni.westernu.ca/careermanagement for details.